dbos-inc/dbos-transact-java/README.md

 Durable  workflows make your program **durable** by checkpointing its state in Postgres.
 If your program ever fails, when it restarts all your workflows will automatically resume from the last completed step.

-You add durable workflows to your existing Java program by annotating ordinary functions as workflows and steps:
+You add durable workflows to your existing Java program by registering ordinary functions as workflows and steps:

 ```java